ga-wdi-lessons/js-ajax/readme.md

 ## The Weather Underground API

 For the first part of this lesson we'll be using the [Weather Underground API](http://www.wunderground.com/weather/api/d/docs).
 Follow the link and [sign up](https://www.wunderground.com/member/registration?mode=api_signup) for a key.
+You'll need to take the following steps...
+* Sign up for a Weather Underground account
+* From the main API page, select "Explore My Options"
+* Click on "Purchase Key" - don't worry, it's free
+* Fill out the resulting form

 Once you've done that, visit the below link but make sure to replace `your_key` with your API key...